Developer-Linus/for_loop_python/README.md

-This files demonstrate the use of **for loop** in Python.
+These files demonstrate the use of **for loop** in Python.
 For loop can be used for:
 - Iteration over **lists**.
 - Iteration over **tuples**.
 - Iteration over **strings**.